dbrooks11/StudySync/README.md

 - `\d table_name` — describe a table
 - `\q` — quit

-You can also use an app like **DBeaver** to edit and see data inside your local database a lot easier.
+  You can also use an app like **DBeaver** to edit and see data inside your local database a lot easier rather than using the docker commands.
 ---

 ## Contributing